getoctii/octii.ts/README.md

 # octii.ts

-The offical bot library for [octii.chat](https://octii.chat) using the user API.
+The offical self-bot library for [octii.chat](https://octii.chat) using the user API.

 ## Installation